API Monetisation Models an Strategies

 Description: It has a usage-based model for charging its users per the number of API calls made.

-Benefits: Such a model is particularly suitable for API business models because it directly connects API revenue to usage, especially suitable for APIs that have steady, consistent demand.
-There is also the aspect of flexibility on the amount that users must pay since it is based on usage thus making the product reasonably priced depending on the needed usage.
+Benefits: Such a model is particularly suitable for API business models because it directly connects API revenue to usage, especially for APIs that have steady, consistent demand.
+There is also the aspect of flexibility on the amount that users must pay, since it is based on usage, thus making the product reasonably priced depending on the needed usage.

 Ideal for: Long-standing digital businesses that have products that contain APIs for delivering useful information or offering specific services.